mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that displays the 10 newest files in the current directory Command that takes a list of words as input and prints only words that appear exactly once Command that displays lines containing the pattern “root” from the file /etc/passwd
+Command that displays the 10 newest files in the current directory Command that takes a list of words as input and prints only words that appear exactly once Command that displays lines containing the pattern “root” from the file /etc/passwd Command that displays the number of lines that contain the pattern “bin” in the file /etc/passwd